-This webpage provides easy access to the DHR policies, programs, trainings, and reports supporting and expanding on the Mayor’s Executive Directive 18-02, "Ensuring a Diverse, Fair, and Inclusive City Workplace."
+This webpage provides easy central access to the DHR’s policies, programs, trainings, guidelines and reports.
+These resources support and expand on the Mayor’s Executive Directive 18-02, "Ensuring a Diverse, Fair, and Inclusive City Workplace."

-- City University: A partnership between the City, educational institutions, labor organizations, business, and philanthropic communities, to provide learning opportunities for City employees in an effort to produce high quality City services, improve performance, and satisfy employees.
+- City University provides learning opportunities for City employees in an effort to produce high quality City services, improve performance, and satisfy employees.
+It is a partnership between the City, educational institutions, labor organizations, business, and philanthropic communities.

-- Cross Cultural Communications: This one day training helps employees explore strategies to enhance communication and build a culture of trust in their workplace.
-In this training, participants will understand differences in communication styles and will learn the role culture plays in communication and managing conflict.
+- Cross Cultural Communications: This one-day training helps employees explore strategies to enhance communication and build a culture of trust in their workplace.
+In this training, participants learn differences in communication styles and the role culture plays in communication and managing conflict.

-- Managing Implicit Bias: Creating Awareness and Building Inclusion Training: In this training, participants will understand the effects of bias on decision-making, and learn tools to continue creating inclusion in their daily lives.
+- Managing Implicit Bias: Creating Awareness and Building Inclusion Training: This training helps participants understand the effects of bias on decision-making, and learn tools to continue creating inclusion in their daily lives.

-- Workplace Bullying: In this training, participants will learn how to identify workplace bullying, and will learn skills, strategies, and actions to take to stop workplace bullying.
+- Workplace Bullying: In this training, participants learn how to identify workplace bullying, as well as skills, strategies, and actions to take to stop workplace bullying.

-- Guidance: The Employee Relations Division created the following checklists for departments to use to ensure fair and consistent administration of corrective actions and disciplines.
+- Discipline Guidance: DHR created the following checklists to ensure fair and consistent administration of corrective actions and disciplines across City departments.

 - Citywide Workforce Demographics: This web page explores the City’s workforce demographics through interactive dashboards.